seqan/seqan/manual/source/Infrastructure/Contribute/GitWorkflow.rst

 Clone the SeqAn repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 SeqAn is hosted on `GitHub <http://github.com/seqan/>`_.
 Execute the following command to get the last sources:

 .. code-block:: console

     ~ # git clone https://github.com/seqan/seqan.git seqan

 SeqAn Workflow
 --------------

 The SeqAn workflow is based on the `Gitflow <https://www.atlassian.com/git/tutorials/comparing-workflows>`_ workflow by `Atlassian`__.
-The workflow is based on two persistent branches: `master <https://github.com/seqan/seqan/tree/master>`_ and `develop <https://github.com/seqan/seqan/tree/develop>`_.
+The workflow is based on two persistent branches: `main <https://github.com/seqan/seqan/tree/main>`_ and `develop <https://github.com/seqan/seqan/tree/develop>`_.
 Almost all development occurs in develop.

-The master branch is only updated before a new release, either by merging from develop which will create a new minor release [2.x+1.0] or through an emergency fix which will result in a patch level release [2.x.y+1].
+The main branch is only updated before a new release, either by merging from develop which will create a new minor release [2.x+1.0] or through an emergency fix which will result in a patch level release [2.x.y+1].
-Thus, the master branch is always stable and usually identical to the latest release, and the develop branch contains the latest development but might occasionally have breaking changes.
+Thus, the main branch is always stable and usually identical to the latest release, and the develop branch contains the latest development but might occasionally have breaking changes.

 .. __: https://www.atlassian.com